7 Key Ingredients For A Powerful Natural Pre-Workout!

 My Experience With Guarana

 I first came across Guarana when I was on holiday in Brazil back in 1998.
 It was very popular in soft drinks and out sold Cola based drinks in Brazil.
 I loved it as a drink and also started using it as a natural stimulant for training when I got back home.
-My training sessions typically last 2 hours, so for me the longer stimulation period of guarana is essential and I find it helps me all the way through my workouts.
+My training sessions typically last 2 hours, so for me the longer stimulation period of guarana is essential and I find it helps me all the way through my workouts, without any jitters and with no crash.

 Green tea originated from China and then spread to many other parts of Asia such as Japan, Korea, Vietnam, and Thailand.
 In those countries, green tea was used as both a beverage and a traditional medicine.
 Green tea is a tea made from the leaves of the plant Camellia sinensis.
 Although many other teas are made from this same plant, the green tea manufacturing process allows minimal oxidation, and may be the discriminatory factor that gives green tea its many potentially beneficial properties.